aasanakey/poultrymanager/readme.md

 ### Configure environment viarable

-create a copy of .env.exampl and rename to .env or run php -r "file_exists('.env') || copy('.env.example', '.env')
+create a copy of .env.example and rename to .env or run php -r "file_exists('.env') || copy('.env.example', '.env')

 ### Database setup

-Create an empty database for the application.
+Create an empty sqlite file name database.sqlite in the database/ directory

-In the .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.
+In the .env delete the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options and change the DB_CONNECTION option to sqlite.

 ### Create database tables